 - carry out biotechnological research, deepen their knowledge and apply the newest methods in plant cultivation, horticulture and animal husbandry

-- fill expert and counselling positions in state administration, at different international organisations, in the Chamber of Agriculture, and cooperatives
+- fill expert and counseling positions in state administration, at different international organizations, in the Chamber of Agriculture, and cooperatives

-- identify professional problems and provide solutions and carry out planning, development and research tasks comply and accomplish research and development programmes, projects and tenders requiring engineering expertise.
+- identify professional problems and provide solutions and carry out planning, development and research tasks comply and accomplish research and development programs, projects and tenders requiring engineering expertise.